If you experience any danger sign, seek medical care immediately at the nearest hospital or health center.

 Emergency only – Ambulance (Paid/subscriber service): 115

 The situation can change, with the most recent health information available in Situation Reports.
 A new Vanuatu Outbreak Alert System was launched on 20 August 2021.
 This informs the public about outbreaks or increases of communicable disease.
 For more information on Alert Levels for COVID-19 go here.
 An updated COVID-19 Health Sector Preparedness and Response plan (version 6) was released in December 2021 and is available here.
+A Health Roadmap to Safe Recovery lays the path for returning to a ‘new normal’.
+The Public Health Emergency related to COVID-19 that was initiated on 01 February 2022 was lifted on 16 June 2022 by the Minister of Health.

 This Ministry of Health website includes the latest health information and updates related to COVID-19.